 In the interest of full disclosure, this is NOT a paid post.
 I am really just smitten with Mama Sita’s fruit syrups.

-- 1 c. of unsweetened corn flakes (I used Kellogg’s)
+- 1 cup unsweetened corn flakes (I used Kellogg’s)

 - 2 generous pinches of salt

-- 2 tbsps. of melted butter (plus more for the pan)
+- 2 tablespoons butter melted (plus more for the pan)